hanami/guides/content/v2.1/assets/overview.md

 - `public/assets/*` are your compiled assets.

 <p class="notice">
-  For brevity, we're only showing assets-specific files here.
+  For brevity, we're only showing assets-specific files on this page.
 </p>

 ### Slices